Lifeline (G.I. Joe)

 Lifeline is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
 He is the G.I.
-Joe Team's rescue trooper and debuted in 1986.
+Joe Team's first class rescue trooper who debuted in 1986.
+He is seen as a compassionate and dedicated medic who is always willing to put himself in danger to save his fellow Joes.
+Lifeline is also a skilled pilot and is often seen flying the G.I.
+Joe Tomahawk helicopter.

 Profile

 His real name is Edwin C. Steen, and his rank is that of sergeant E-5.
 Lifeline was born in Seattle, Washington.

 Lifeline's primary military specialty is medic.
-Lifeline worked as a paramedic with the Seattle Fire Department for five years, before discovering that EMS personnel were not eligible for pensions if they became disabled while giving aid off-duty.
-Since he figured rescue personnel were never off-duty, he decided to make his status permanent by enlisting in the army as a medic.
+Lifeline spent five years as a paramedic with the Seattle Fire Department, until he learned that EMS personnel could not collect their pensions if they became disabled while giving aid when they are not on duty.
+Since he figured that rescue personnel were never actually off-duty, he decided to instead join the army as a medic.
 Lifeline is also an avowed pacifist; he's a black belt in 'aikido', the martial art of directing violent energy away from oneself.

 The filecard for the 2002 Real American Hero Collection version of Lifeline inexplicably altered his backstory, changing his real name to Greg Scott (a name derived from Hasbro's design manager at the time) and his hometown to Spring Valley, New York.
 This incarnation of Lifeline is depicted separately alongside the original Lifeline on the cover of G.I.
 Joe: American Elite #25 (which depicts almost every character who was part of the G.I.
 Joe Team up to that point), but never had a significant role in the comics or any other media outside the toyline.